 Butterflies are valuable components of our environment.
 From the grassland-dependent species of the Pacific Northwest to swallowtails of Central and South America, we work to conserve butterflies and moths throughout the world.
 The Red List of butterflies and moths assessed the conservation needs of some of the most at risk North American species.
 The Xerces Society works with state and federal agencies, landowners, and other nonprofit organizations to achieve effective Lepidoptera conservation.

-Xerces is now accepting applications for 2014 Joan Mosenthal DeWind Award proposals.
+Xerces has announced the winners of the 2014 Joan DeWind Award.
 This award provides two students each year with an award of $3,750 each for research into the conservation of Lepidoptera, made possible by the generosity of Bill DeWind, husband of longtime Xerces supporter and pioneering member Joan Mosenthal DeWind.
 Read more

 The Xerces Society works to protect the sites where monarchs thrive, breed, migrate, and overwinter.

 The Florida Museum of Natural History, in collaboration with the Xerces Society, the Butterfly Conservation Initiative, and the U.S. Forest Service, has created educational brochures for the Southeastern and Eastern U.S., about milkweeds, monarchs, and other regional butterfly host plants.

 Click here for the Southeast brochure.
 Click here for the Eastern U.S. brochure.